 How is JobSeeker Payment paid?

 JobSeeker Payment is paid fortnightly into the recipient’s bank account.
 It is paid for the fortnight that has just passed.
 It is not paid in advance.

 Information about other income support payments

-For information about other income support payments, including special arrangements in place due to COVID-19, see here.
+For information about other income support payments, see here.